 Or an austere chorus endlessly bending the knee.

-Cast it not aside as dull, unlike the riotous and rowdy hell,
+Cast it not aside in favor of a riotous and rowdy hell,

-Where the mischievous dance like an endless Halloween night.
+Where the mischievous dance in an endless Halloween night.

-While Wisdom’s haven swells with the god-men’s inventions and strength.
+While Heaven swells with the god-men’s inventions and strength.

 And if that inspires you not, muse with me then the possibilities